kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/let_const_x_x003d_var.md

 ✖ Expected a `;` - start: 13, end: 19
 ✖ Expression expected - start: 23, end: 27
 ✖ Lexical declaration expected - start: 23, end: 27
-✖ The parser expected to find a '}' to match the '{' token here - start: 27, end: 27

 ```